All Episodes

 So you've got this huge 55-point swing based on media censorship, where if the media doesn't put this out, the voters don't know.

-Just look at the fact that remember the chairman of the House Committee, Comer, was telling uh the Biden Justice Department don't indict Hunter until after we release the evidence and the information on Wednesday of that.
+Just look at the fact that, remember, the chairman of the House committee, Comer, was telling the Biden Justice Department, don't indict Hunter until after we released the evidence and the information on Wednesday of that wreck.

 Guess what the Justice Department did on Wednesday?